djangodeployment/django-deployment-book/07-settings.rst

    EMAIL_BACKEND = 'django_sendmail_backend.backends.EmailBackend'

-The ``dma`` configuration should have been obvious, except for the ``/etc/aliases`` file.
-This is not dma-specific, it is also used by exim, postfix, and most other mail servers.
-As its name implies, it specifies aliases for email addresses.
+The ``dma`` configuration should have been obvious, except for ``/etc/aliases`` and ``/etc/mailname``.
+These are not dma-specific, they are also used by exim, postfix, and most other mail servers, and ``/etc/mailname`` may also be used by other programs.

+``/etc/aliases`` specifies aliases for email addresses.
 If ``cron`` decides it needs to send an email, the recipient will most likely be a mere ``root``.
 The line we added specifies that ``root`` should be translated to your actual email address.
 For Django, ``/etc/aliases`` doesn't matter, since Django will get the recipient email address from the ``ADMINS`` and ``MANAGERS`` settings.

+If a program somehow needs to know the domain used for the email of the system, it usually takes it from ``/etc/mailname``.
+Setting that to ``$DOMAIN`` should be fine, but if this doesn't work, you can try setting it to the domain of your email address.

 Secret key
 ----------